EdAlegrid/rpi/README.md

 # rpi

-This is a lightweight direct register control C library for Raspberry Pi devices
+Rpi is a lightweight C library for Raspberry Pi using direct register control.
+It maps peripheral registers in memory using /dev/mem for PWM, I2C, SPI and /dev/gpiomem for GPIO control.

 #### Supports the following ARM peripherals